GabeScott/standard-works-vault/General Conference/2024 October - Following Christ.md

 “And the second is like unto it, Thou shalt love thy neighbour as thyself.

-“On these two commandments hang all the law and the prophets.”
+“On these two commandments hang all the law and the prophets.”[^3]

 The commandments of God provide the guiding and steadying force in our lives.
 Our experiences in mortality are like the little boy and his father flying a kite on a windy day.
 As the kite rose higher, the winds caused it to tug on the connecting string in the little boy’s hand.
 Inexperienced with the force of mortal winds, he proposed to cut the string so the kite could rise higher.
 His wise father counseled no, explaining that the string is what holds the kite in place against mortal winds.
 If we lose our hold on the string, the kite will not rise higher.
 It will be carried about by these winds and inevitably crash to the earth.

 That essential string represents the covenants that connect us to God, our Heavenly Father, and His Son, Jesus Christ.
 As we honor those covenants by keeping Their commandments and following Their plan of redemption, Their promised blessings enable us to soar to celestial heights.

-The Book of Mormon frequently declares that Christ is “the light of the world.”
-During His appearance to the Nephites, the risen Lord explained that teaching by telling them: “I have set an example for you.”
-“I am the light which ye shall hold up—that which ye have seen me do.”
-He is our role model.
-We learn what He has said and done by studying the scriptures and following prophetic teachings, as President Russell M. Nelson has urged us to do.
-In the ordinance of the sacrament, we covenant each Sabbath day that we will “always remember him and keep his commandments.”
+The Book of Mormon frequently declares that Christ is “the light of the world.”[^4] During His appearance to the Nephites, the risen Lord explained that teaching by telling them: “I have set an example for you.”[^5] “I am the light which ye shall hold up—that which ye have seen me do.”[^6] He is our role model.
+We learn what He has said and done by studying the scriptures and following prophetic teachings, as President Russell M. Nelson has urged us to do.[^7] In the ordinance of the sacrament, we covenant each Sabbath day that we will “always remember him and keep his commandments.”[^8]

+## II.

 In the Book of Mormon, the Lord gave us the fundamentals in what He called “the doctrine of Christ.”
-These are faith in the Lord Jesus Christ, repentance, baptism, receiving the gift of the Holy Ghost, enduring to the end, and becoming as a little child, which means to trust the Lord and submit to all He requires of us.
+These are faith in the Lord Jesus Christ, repentance, baptism, receiving the gift of the Holy Ghost, enduring to the end, and becoming as a little child,[^9] which means to trust the Lord and submit to all He requires of us.[^10]

 The Lord’s commandments are of two types: permanent, like the doctrine of Christ, and temporary.
 Temporary commandments are those necessary for the needs of the Lord’s Church or the faithful in temporary circumstances, but to be set aside when the need has passed.
 An example of temporary commandments are the Lord’s directions to the early leadership of the Church to move the Saints from New York to Ohio, to Missouri, and to Illinois and finally to lead the pioneer exodus to the Intermountain West.
 Though only temporary, when still in force these commandments were given to be obeyed.

 Some permanent commandments have taken considerable time to be generally observed.
-For example, President Lorenzo Snow’s famous sermon on the law of tithing emphasized a commandment given earlier but not yet generally observed by Church members.
-It needed reemphasis in the circumstances then faced by the Church and its members.
+For example, President Lorenzo Snow’s famous sermon on the law of tithing emphasized a commandment given earlier but not yet generally observed by Church members.[^11] It needed reemphasis in the circumstances then faced by the Church and its members.
 Recent examples of reemphases have also been needed because of current circumstances faced by Latter-day Saints or the Church.
-These include the proclamation on the family, issued by President Gordon B. Hinckley a generation ago, and President Russell M. Nelson’s recent call for the Church to be known by its revealed name, The Church of Jesus Christ of Latter-day Saints.
+These include the proclamation on the family, issued by President Gordon B. Hinckley a generation ago,[^12] and President Russell M. Nelson’s recent call for the Church to be known by its revealed name, The Church of Jesus Christ of Latter-day Saints.[^13]

+## III.

 Another of our Savior’s teachings seems to require reemphasis in the circumstances of our day.